Abdullahi Mohammad Ahmad Hassan: Political career

 Upon his return to Sudan he was appointed in the newly established office that overlooked the affairs of the Ansar (هيئة شئون الانصار).
 In 1984 Abdullahi was among the few politicians who Nimeiry arrested and imprisoned in Kober Prison until 6 April 1985 when Nimeiry was ousted by Abdel Rahman Swar al-Dahab.
 Swar Al-Dahab called upon the political parties to reform and elections took place a year later in 1986.
 Abdullahi was elected for the third time as a Member of Parliament representing the Umma Party.

 In 1986 the Umma Party won the election but did not have the majority vote to have full control of the government.
 Sadiq al-Mahdi was elected the Prime Minister, after which he formed a coalition government.
 Abdullahi was appointed as Minister of Culture and Information and was the official spokesman for the government.
 Political turmoil brought the first reshuffle of the government and Abdullahi was appointed as Minister of Foreign Trade.
 The government was reshuffled a second time and he was appointed as Councilor and Advisor to the Prime Minister.

 The unstable coalition government of Prime Minister Sadiq al-Mahdi was ousted by Omar Al-Bashir in a bloodless military coup on 30 June 1989.
 Abdullahi was arrested and imprisoned in Kober Prison but later released and was put under house arrest.
 Later he was appointed by Al-Bashir as Minister of Education, Culture and Information and the Official Government Spokesman and deputy Minister of Foreign Affairs and later appointed as ambassador of the Sudan to Italy, Spain, Greece and San Marino.
 During his time as ambassador he continually disagreed with the government and in 1995 was instructed to return indefinitely to the Sudan.
-He chose to travel to the UK where he became a political observer, analyst, lecturer, author and columnist.
-He lives in London but often spends time in Sudan.